cassidyjames/dippi/README.md

 - Find out if a display is a good choice based on its size and resolution
 - Get advice about different densities
+- Learn the logical resolution
-- Differentiates between laptops and desktop displays
+- Differentiate between laptops and desktop displays
 - Stupid simple: all in a cute li'l window

 Based on the expertise of Cassidy James Blaede and the actual logic System76 uses to determine screen size and resolution combinations.